5 Skills for Success

 • Adaptability

-• We use this skill to adjust our goals, plans and the way we approach challenges and deadlines.
+• We use this skill to adjust our goals, plans and the way you approach challenges and deadlines.

-• Other skills related to adaptability include: persistence, planning, organization, and re-evaluation.
+• It’s related to: persistence, planning, organization, and re-evaluation.

 • Visit these training tools to improve your adaptability skills.